yetanalytics/project-pan/README.md

     - IRI and IRL specs do not validate non-ASCII chars (thus defeating the whole point); see Issue #64 in xapi-schema.
     - Language map specs are incorrect; see Issue #67 in xapi-schema
+- Improve error messages
+    - Currently the default error message printer doesn't give good information on which particular object the error occured.
+    - There is a branch of Expound (yetanalytics/expound) that is working on fixing its grouping error: https://github.com/yetanalytics/expound
+    - We may move away from Expound and create our own in-house error messaging library (especially since Expound has a ton of dependencies).
 - Log errors to somewhere instead of printing them out.
 - Handle non-JSON-LD Profiles (eg. XML, Turtle).
 - More graceful exception handling.